firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-18-how-to-identify-an-alien-shark.md

 Thank you for absorbing that information.
 Now, let us take a look at that list of demands, which includes the privatization of all Earth's oceans, and some of the lesser bodies of water, as well as mandatory economics education for all Earth's sentient life forms.

-Who's that in the back.
+Who's that in the back?
 Excuse me.
 The seminar is not over.
 Please do not attempt to leave.

 It is my thought that perhaps we should listen to the extremely reasonable demands of the Tucabal-Gor.
 After all, we humans spend most of our time on land, and are hardly ever in the ocean.
 It's not as if the sharks want to annex the whole planet.